dombrock-archive/tic-tac-toe/README.md

 # Unbeatable Tic-Tac-Toe
 ## AI LOGIC:
--if the player is about to win, stop them
+- If the player is about to win, stop them

--if not try to go for the middle box
+- If not try to go for the middle box

--if occupied place randomly in an open box
+- If occupied place randomly in an open box

 The board is split into 9 boxes.
 Each box has a predetermined amount of win conditions.